C. H. Lindsley

 Claude H. Lindsley (1894 - 1969) was an American architect based in Mississippi.

 Early life

 Claude H. Lindsley was born in Lincoln County, Mississippi in 1894.

 Career

 During his career, he worked primarily in Mississippi, with offices in Jackson and Ocean Springs.
 He also worked in Houston, Texas and Washington, D.C.

 He designed 225 E. Capitol Street, built in 1928 in the Smith Park Architectural District, the Hugh Lawson White Mansion where former Governor of Mississippi Hugh L. White lived in Columbia, Mississippi (a contributing property to Keys Hill Historic District), and Threefoot Building (1929) in Meridian, Mississippi.
+He also designed several buildings at historical, Ellisville State School.
 Several buildings he designed are listed on the National Register of Historic Places (NRHP).

 Later life and death

 Lindsley died in 1969 in Jackson, Mississippi.
 He is buried in Lakewood Cemetery.